 Most people don’t need any additional forms beyond those included in our flat fees, but if you need any, we can prepare these at an additional charge.
 For a full list of forms and pricing, please see Forms and Schedules at the bottom of this page.

 As an American expat, do I need to file a US Federal Tax Return?

-Overall, all US citizens and Green Card holders are required to file a US federal income tax return each year if their income is over the minimum threshold.
-It doesn’t matter where you have earned this income, what currency it is earned in or whether you have also paid taxes in the country in which you reside.
-You are required to file in the US if your income is above these levels.
+Overall, US citizens and Green Card holders are required to file a US Federal Tax Return each year if their income is over the minimum threshold.
+No matter where you have earned this income, what currency it is earned in, or whether you have also paid taxes in the country in which you reside, you are required to file in the US if your income is above these levels.